Gage Park

 Gangs founded Insane Guess Boys,

-Gangs headquartered Latin Kings, Satan Disciples, Maniac Latin Disciples, Party People,
+Gangs headquartered Latin Kings, Satan Disciples, Party People, Vice Lords,

 This area was first settled in the 1840s by German immigrants that built their farm houses in the area.
 In the year 1850 this area became a part of Lake Township and when the Union Stock Yards opened in 1865 this area became a part of the town of “Lake.”
 In the year 1873 Chicago commissioner and president of the Chicago White Stockings professional baseball team (now known today as the Chicago Cubs) George W. Gage laid out a plan to build a park at the intersection of Western Avenue and Garfield Boulevard, after his death in 1875 the park was named after him as “Gage Park.”